SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 # Advanced Theme Builder
 Advanced theme builder is a modular content builder for Shopify themes.
 It takes JSON data stored in Shopify metafields and renders HTML content based on section templates.
+After installing the [Advanced Theme Builder] Shopify app, go to the [Advanced Theme Builder section store](http://apps.sltwtr.com/advancedthemebuilder/store/) to upload sections directly into your Shopify store.

 ## Installation